 On many projects, the responsibilities for actioning compliance are not well defined.
 AS/NZS 5131 provides a checklist of responsibilities and it is recommended that these be assigned on a project specific basis, within the contractual documentation.
-The list below is not complete and does not represent the only areas of responsibility that need to be addressed.
+The list below, taken from AS/NZS 5131, is not complete and does not represent the only areas of responsibility that need to be addressed.